BellerophonMobile/xmp3/README.md

 XMP3 currently has two plugins in the source distribution, an implementation of XEP-0045 Multi-User chat, and a simple multicast server-to-server forwarding to illustrate hooking into XMP3.
-Currently, a configuration file is neccessary to load and configure these modules, see the "Configuration File" section for details.
+Currently, a configuration file is necessary to load and configure these modules, see the "Configuration File" section for details.